marcotuna/blog/content/blog/2021-05-29-using-scaleway-block-storage-with-nomad-csi.md

 featuredImage: ../assets/uploads/nomad_csi_scaleway.png
 published: true
 ---
 I've been an early adopter of Nomad and Scaleway, use them for both personal and professional workloads and I've been very happy with both so far however there was a limitation until recently...

-Running stateless services was not possible until the release of [Nomad 0.11](https://www.hashicorp.com/blog/hashicorp-nomad-container-storage-interface-csi-beta) and Scaleway support for Block Storage on Kubernetes.
+Running stateless services with persistent volumes was not possible until the release of [Nomad 0.11](https://www.hashicorp.com/blog/hashicorp-nomad-container-storage-interface-csi-beta) with CSI support (Container Storage Interface) and Scaleway support for Block Storage.

 Using CSI with Nomad is still in Beta, as I am writing nomad is at version [1.1.0](https://github.com/hashicorp/nomad/releases/tag/v1.1.0) and they have been releasing improvements and bug fixing for their integration, some of the limitations and headaches that I faced during the integration of both are now solved.